Deals of the day-Mergers and acquisitions

 ** Investment fund Quattro R is close to reaching a deal with the owners of Trussardi to take a stake of around 80 percent in the Italian fashion house, newspaper Il Sole 24 Ore said.

-** British security giant G4S said it was separating its cash and notes business, with revenues of 1.2 billion pounds ($1.5 billion) in 2017, into its own unit that it might list in the future.
+** G4S plans to separate its 1.2 billion pound ($1.5 billion) a year cash business, it said, sending shares in the world’s biggest security company 8 percent higher.

 ** French energy company Total said it has agreed to sell a 4 percent stake in its Australian Ichthys liquefied natural gas (LNG) project to Japanese partner Inpex for $1.6 billion, following cost overruns.

-** Japan Post Holdings is set to acquire a 7-8 percent stake in U.S. insurer Aflac for about 300 billion yen ($2.6 billion), the Nikkei Shimbun daily said, in a bid to expand overseas as the domestic market shrinks.

-** Britain’s competition regulator will publish provisional findings of its probe into Sainsbury’s proposed takeover of rival Asda in “January/early February” it said.
 (Compiled by Manogna Maddipatla in Bengaluru)